-My question is how did the infant catch the secondary infection from the pills that the mother was reportedly taking?
-It could not have been transferred to her breastmilk as it tested negative, as well the acid in the stomach would have killed any and all bacteria.
+My question is, How did the infant catch the secondary infection from the pills that the mother was reportedly taking?
+It could not have been transferred to her breastmilk as it tested negative, not to mention the acid in the stomach would have killed any and all bacteria.

 So this moves me onto the regulation of placenta encapsulation.
-Those that know me know that I do have a wee bit of a conspirator complex.
+Those that know me, (Lindsay) know that I have a wee bit of a conspirator complex.
 If placenta encapsulation does have all the benefits that people claim they do, how can governments and drug companies get their hands on it?
-Short answer, they can’t. unless they shut us all down.
+Short answer, they can’t.
+Unless they shut us all down.
 And this is exactly what I think they are trying to do.

 You can read Health Canada’s statement here: https://healthycanadians.gc.ca/recall-alert-rappel-avis/hc-sc/2018/68368a-eng.php